UNdot33K/ScriptKiddie_AV/README.md

-It mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes and also provide the file attributes in the output file.
+It mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes and also provide some other useful features.
 The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results.
-Looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find
-here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!
+Looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

-The "FR_AV" directory contains 2 additional subdirectories under the parents directory, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+The "FR_AV" directory contains 2 additional subdirectories under the parent directory, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.